justintemp/Pintos_Starter/README.md

 # How to make a copy of this starter repo:

-**The commands here assume you run them blindly except for step 5.
+**WARNING: The commands here assume you run them blindly except for step 5.
 Don't `cd` around or anything like that and read these instructions carefully.
 It should be pretty simple**

 0. Obtain [private repos](https://help.github.com/articles/applying-for-a-student-developer-pack/) for free
 1. Go to Github and create a private repo: